COMP1511UNSW/dcc/README.md

 dcc embeds code in the binary which initializes the first few megabytes of the the stack to 0xbe (see `clear-stack` in [main_wrapper.c].

 When printing variable values, after a dcc warns the user if a variable looks to consist of 0xbe bytes that is likely uninitialized.

-# Valgrind

-dcc can alternatively embed code in the binary to run valgrind instead of the binary:

-    $ dcc --valgrind buffer_overflow.c
-    $ ./a.out
-    Runtime error: uninitialized variable accessed.

-    Execution stopped here in main() in uninitialized-array-element.c at line 6:

-        int a[1000];
-        a[42] = 42;
-    -->    if (a[argc]) {
-        a[43] = 43;
-    }

-    Values when execution stopped:

-    argc = 1
-    a[42] = 42
-    a[43] = 0
-    a[argc] = 0

-valgrind is slower but picks up more uninitialized variable errors that MemorySanitizer.

-dcc can also embed code to ceehck for meory-leaks using valgrind

-    $ dcc --leak-check leak.c
-    $ ./a.out
-    Error: free not called for memory allocated with malloc in function main in leak.c at line 3.

 # Build Instructions